How To Start Reading the Bible (the 8 best tips)

-Getting Prepared | How To Start Reading The Bible
+How To Start Reading The Bible

-1. Choose A Bible Version
+1. Choose A Bible Translation

 I’ve written a whole guide on this, so I won’t spend too much time on it here (read it here: Bible Translation Guide).

-What you need to know is that most translations fall into two broad categories: Formal Equivalence (word for word translation) or Dynamic Equivalence (thought for thought translation).
+What you need to know is that most translations fall into two broad categories: Formal Equivalence (word-for-word translation) or Dynamic Equivalence (thought-for-thought translation).

 Formal versions risk miscommunicating the original meaning by seeking a literal word.
 Yet they can be helpful for studying the formal features of the text.